 Active electronically scanned array (AESA) radars are among the newest and most popular radars today.
 They're also a great application for SAW filters.
 The AESA can direct radio waves into different directions without moving the antenna itself.
 It can even send out multiple radio wave beams at multiple frequencies simultaneously.
 This technology is used in today's ships and aircraft for radar spoofing.

 SAW filters can be designed to provide high selectivity and low distortion for military communication & aerospace applications.
 They also help provide a lower cost and size compared to other filter technologies.

-SAW filters also provide band pass filtering for many military & aerospace communication needs including
+SAW filters can also provide band pass filtering for many military & aerospace communication needs including:

 - Transmitter and receiver filters